seop02/Helstrom-binary-clssification/README.md

 # Helstrom-simulation

-This is an implementation of the Helstrom Quantum Centroid Simulation(HQCS) classifier introduced in link.
+This is an implementation of the Helstrom Quantum Centroid Simulation(HQCS) classifier introduced in this link.
-The works in this repository provides python codes that allows user to regenerate experimental data provided in the papaer.
+The works in this repository provides python codes that allow users to regenerate experimental data provided in the papaer.

 ## Helstrom Quantum Centroid Simulation (HQCS)